Crazyhaller/nextjs-crypto-assignment/README.md

 # Crypto Wallet & Coin Flip

 Welcome to the Crypto Wallet & Coin Flip!
 This project is a futuristic-themed web application built with [Next.js](https://nextjs.org/).
 It allows users to connect their crypto wallets and view their balance in a stylish, cyberpunk-inspired interface and also play a coin flip game to earn more crypto balance.
+It utilizes Ethereum(ETH)

 ## Getting Started